-When writing SEL IEP goals, schools should follow the same careful structure and planning procedure used in establishing academic IEP goals.
-Each goal must include a carefully articulated objective, detail on how progress will be measured, and documented services the school will provide to help the student meet the goal.
+When writing SEL IEP goals, follow the same careful structure and planning procedure used in establishing academic IEP goals.
+Each goal must include a carefully articulated objective, details about how progress will be measured, and documented services that will be provided to help the student meet the goal.
 Like any IEP objective, an SEL goal should include specifics:

 - time frame

 - a goal or action

 - the setting or context of where the goal will be measured

 - how the goal will be measured

 Here is an example of a well-defined SEL IEP goal: